Jordan Decomposition for Formal G-Connections: Factorisation of differential polynomials

 with $v_t(e_i)>0$ for all $i$.
 Now

 and hence

 Applying (\ref{lempowers}), we have, for $m_{k,l}\in \mathbb{C}$,

 Since $v(e_i)>0$, the valuation of the coefficient of $x^{n-j}$ in $f(x-\lambda t^r)$ is strictly greater than the corresponding coefficient in $f(x)$.
-This means that the slope of the Newton polygon for $f(x-\lambda t^r)$ is strictly less than the slope of the Newton polygon for $f(x)$. \end{proof}
+This means that the slopes of the Newton polygon for $f(x-\lambda t^r)$ are strictly less than the slope of the Newton polygon for $f(x)$. \end{proof}

 \begin{exam} In order to illustrate Corollary \ref{correproots} and Lemma \ref{l:NPSlope}, consider the differential polynomial

 In this case, $r=-2$ and the change of variables $x=t^{-2}X$ yields

 and so $\bar{g}_1(X)=(X+2)^2$.
 The figure below shows that the Newton polygon of $f_1$ has only a single slope of $-2$ (cf. Cor \ref{correproots}).
 Making the translation $x\mapsto x+2t^{-2}$ as in Lemma \ref{l:NPSlope} yields the new polynomial